 The US War Machine will rage on until we rise up to stop it.

-Download a flyer to take to your next action: pm-flyer_b
+Download flyers to take to your next action:

 The US War Machine must be stopped, and only we can stop it.
 That’s why we are organizing the People’s Mobilization to Stop the US War Machine and Save the Planet, a series of actions in New York City from September 20 to 23 while the United Nations General Assembly meets.
 Sign up here.

 At a time when all of the world leaders gather, we will say we’ve had enough of the US War Machine.

 We demand the US be held accountable for its destructive acts.
 It’s time for the US government to obey the United Nations Charter by stopping regime change operations, ending the use of unilateral coercive measures (aka sanctions), ceasing military attacks and respecting the sovereignty of nations.

 We demand the US sign the nuclear weapons ban treaty, rejoin the Iran nuclear agreement, disband NATO and close bases and outposts around the world and join the Paris Climate Treaty.

 We demand an immediate transition to a peace economy that uses our resources to meet human needs and protect the planet.